huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_3.rst

 .. figure:: ../_static/driving_smarts_2023/vehicle_following.png

-    Here, egos are in red, lead vehicle is in green, and background traffic is in blue.
+    Here, egos are in red colour, lead vehicle is in blue colour, and background traffic is in silver colour.
     (Left) At the start of episode, egos start tracking the lead vehicle.
 (Right) After a while, egos follow the lead vehicle in a single-file fashion.

 An ego is terminated when its assigned leader reaches the leader's destination.
 Egos do not have prior knowledge of the assigned leader's destination.